Pavin Smith Player Props: Diamondbacks vs. Nationals

-The Arizona Diamondbacks, including Pavin Smith (.139 batting average in his past 10 games), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.
+The Arizona Diamondbacks, including Pavin Smith (.139 batting average in his past 10 games), take on starter Josiah Gray and the Washington Nationals at Nationals Park, Thursday at 1:05 PM ET.

-In his previous game, he collected three RBI (going 2-for-6 with a home run) against the Nationals.
+In his last game he had a hitless performance (0-for-4) against the Nationals.

 Pavin Smith Game Info & Props vs. the Nationals